linode/docs/docs/security/securing-your-server.md

 ### Determine Which Services to Remove

 If you were to do a basic TCP and UDP [nmap](https://nmap.org/) scan of your Linode without a firewall enabled, SSH, RPC and NTPdate would be present in the result with ports open.
-These are security vulnerabilities which must be addressed.
-[Configuring a firewall](#configure-a-firewall) will filter those ports, with exception to SSH because it must allow your incoming connections.
-Ideally, however, the unused services should be removed from the operating system.
+By [Configuring a firewall](#configure-a-firewall) you can filter those ports, with the exception of SSH because it must allow your incoming connections.
+Ideally, however, the unused services should be disabled.

 * You will likely be administering your server primarily through an SSH connection, so that service needs to stay.
 As mentioned above, [RSA keys](/docs/security/securing-your-server/#create-an-authentication-keypair) and [Fail2Ban](/docs/security/securing-your-server/#use-fail2ban-for-ssh-login-protection) can help protect SSH.